TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

 ```

+Now submit the job with sbatch.

-Now check your output/filtlong/ directory.
+Once finished, check your output/filtlong/ directory.
 There should be a compressed fastq output file.

 ```bash